The Voice For The Voiceless

 The resources is written based on real-life experience, with step by step practical elements to empower women on their journey.
 The language used has been personalized to women from all walks of life in a clear and simple conversational format.

 Danielle’s intention is to volunteer her time to meet with organizations and provide ‘There is Hope’ as a free resource.
 Her desire is to make this tool accessible for all those who need it and therefore have it placed in locations where it can be readily picked up and taken home.

 This includes women’s refuges, Domestic Violence organizations, councils, Maternal Child and Health Nurse Facilities, Department for Child Protection, Communicare and other counseling organizations, Family Violence WA Police Force, Magistrates courts and similar appropriate organizations abroad.

-Danielle McCormick is a survivor of family domestic violence (FDV), who took her two sons into hiding, fearing for their lives.
-Heartbreakingly, her eldest son was so traumatized it caused him to become violent and was sent into foster care to seek distance from the triggers and memories.
+Danielle, a survivor of family domestic violence, took herself and her two sons into hiding as she fearing for their lives.
+Heartbreakingly, her eldest son was so traumatised that he went into foster care to seek distance from triggers and memories.

-The 14-day reflection was developed for women who have fled domestic violence with/ without their children and are seeking to rebuild their lives.
-The short, yet insightful and practical tool is a resource that Danielle hopes will help others in a very sensitive and crucial point in their lives to move forward.
+This short, yet insightful and practical tool, is a resource that Danielle hopes will help others at a very sensitive and crucial time in their lives.

 SISTERS OF HOPE